-There has been recent studies talking of how people will turn to video games in order to avoid boring routine and everyday lives (Molesworth, 2009).
+Recent studies has been talking of how people will turn to video games in order to avoid boring routines and everyday lives (Molesworth, 2009).

-Is this escapism a byproduct of people desperately attempting to escape what postmodernists describe as the spectacle?
+Is this escapism a byproduct of people desperately attempting to escape what postmodernists call the spectacle?

 The modern human being has become obsessed with appearance, over actual experience.